vt-middleware/ldaptive/docs/guide/connections/pooling.md

-passivator | null | class to passivate connections as they are returned to the pool validator | `SearchConnectionValidator` | class to validate that a connection is viable for use pruneStrategy | `IdlePruneStrategy` | class to remove unneeded connections from the pool
+passivator | null | class to passivate connections as they are returned to the pool validator | `SearchConnectionValidator` | class to validate that a connection is viable for use pruneStrategy | `IdlePruneStrategy` | class to remove unneeded connections from the pool validationExceptionHandler | `RetryValidationExceptionHandler` | class to handle validation exceptions when validateOnCheckOut is true

 Ldaptive provides a `PooledConnectionFactory` implementation which uses a blocking connection pool.